CASE STUDY

 1. Why has this artist been so successful?
 What are her key sources of sustainable competitive advantage?

-Think about her unique resources and core competencies, think about how she has responded to changes in the external environment, why is she difficult to imitate?
+about how she has responded to changes in the external environment, why is she

 Sources: http://www.wallpapershdi.com/wallpaper/1636/face-of-madonna-widescreen.html